Turkey's Gul says global response to Syria just talk

 They were among nine Turks, including the alleged mastermind of the attacks, detained soon after the bombings.

-Foreign Minister Ahmet Davutoglu has said the perpetrators were from an "old Marxist terrorist organization" with ties to Assad's government.
+Foreign Minister Ahmet Davutoglu has said the perpetrators were from an "old Marxist terrorist organisation" with ties to Assad's government.
 Damascus has denied any involvement.

 Interior Minister Muammer Guler has said the bombings - the deadliest on Turkish soil since Syria's war began - were carried out by a group with direct links to Syrian intelligence.